Overall Score 7 Represents average audio ecosystem compatibility score.

 less than that of Jabra Evolve2 Buds by 0.5 hours

 Jabra Evolve2 Buds, the device supports wireless charging.
-To charge the earbuds, you simply place down on a supported charging pad.
+To charge the earbuds, you simply put down on a supported charging pad.

-Nothing Ear 1 also support wireless charging, take note of the charging standard of a device.
+Nothing Ear 1 also support wireless charging, take note of the charging standard of the earbuds.

-Jabra Evolve2 Buds have a battery level indicator, an indicator alerts you when the earbuds has a low battery.
-The battery indicator lights show the charging status of your device and charging case.
+Jabra Evolve2 Buds have a battery level indicator, an indicator notifies you when the earbuds has a low battery.
+Its lights indicate the charging state of your device and charging case.

-Nothing Ear 1 too have a battery level indicator, these allow you determine the charging state of your earbuds, if charged fully, or having a low battery.
+Nothing Ear 1 too have a battery level indicator, these enable you to determine the charging state of your earbuds, whether fully charged, or the battery is running low.

-The Jabra Evolve2 Buds have USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.
+Jabra Evolve2 Buds use USB TYPE-C, a standard connector for transmitting both data and power through a single cable.

-Nothing Ear 1 too support USB TYPE-C. This USB-C plug comes along with most current electronics.
+Nothing Ear 1 too have USB TYPE-C. This USB-C plug is part and parcel of most current electronics.

-The Jabra Evolve2 Buds have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+The Jabra Evolve2 Buds have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.

 Nothing Ear 1 has a Bluetooth version of 5.2,